Don't Play Favorites: Minority Guidance for Diffusion Models: Method

 \section{Method}

-We present our framework herein that specifically focuses on generating minority samples lying on low-density regions of a data manifold.
-To this end, we first show that denoising of diffusion models are biased to majority samples having high-likelihoods, which sheds light in a new direction on why diffusion models struggle in the minority-focused generation.
-In light of this, we come up with a measure for describing the uniqueness of features and then develop a sampler that can guide the generation process of diffusion models toward the minority samples.
-Throughout the section, we follow the setup and notations presented in~\cref{sec:Background}.
+We present our framework herein that specifically focuses on generating minority samples lying on low-density regions of a data manifold. {To this end, we start by pinpointing the inherent bias of Tweedie's denoising formula against low-density samples.} In light of this, we come up with a measure for describing the uniqueness of features{.
+We subsequently} develop a sampler that can guide the generation process of diffusion models toward minority regions.
+Throughout the section, we follow the setup and notations presented in Section~\ref{sec:Background}.